 One major type of marital abandonment is criminal abandonment.
 This occurs when one person stops providing for the care, protection, or support for their spouse who has health problems or children who are minors without “just cause.”

 For example, if your spouse suffers from cancer and you no longer feel capable of being their caretaker, the court will not recognize your desire to leave someone who is dependent upon you as grounds for a divorce.
 However, that doesn't mean you won't be able to get a divorce.
 You can still be granted one in a no-fault state because laws are in place to make sure anyone who wants a divorce is able to get a one.

 There is a catch, however.
 While you are free to walk away from a sick spouse, the courts will see your partner as financially dependent upon you.
 Because of this, you'll still be financially responsible for helping maintain their medical care.

-Additionally, according to the law, if you have children, you have a legal, financial responsibility to care for and provide for them, even if you leave your spouse.
+Additionally, according to the law, if you have children, you have a legal and financial responsibility to care for and provide for them, even if you leave your spouse.
 By the same token, if your spouse leaves you and you have children together, they are still responsible for financially supporting your kids.

 This type of abandonment occurs if you are able to prove in a court that your spouse makes life unbearable and that your only option was to leave the marriage.
 In other words, you would need to have “just cause” to leave the marriage for reasons like domestic abuse, infidelity, withholding sex, or refusing financial support.

 Although filing for divorce is easier than ever before (in most cases), proving marital abandonment in court can be a challenge.
 However, since you can get a divorce with or without your spouse's permission in no-fault states, filing on the grounds of abandonment doesn't hold much legal water these days.